juandpinto/thesis-manuscript/source/12_methods.md

 ## Cleaning the corpus

-Unlike many corpora, the OpenSubtitles2018 corpus as presented in its downloadable form has already undergone significant preprocessing by the OPUS team.[@LisonOpenSubtitles2016Extractinglarge2016] This is good news, since data cleaning is often the most laborious part of the process.
+Unlike many corpora, the OpenSubtitles2018 corpus as presented in its downloadable form has already undergone significant preprocessing by the OPUS team [@LisonOpenSubtitles2016Extractinglarge2016].
+This is good news, since data cleaning is often the most laborious part of the process.
 However, there is one task that must be addressed before the corpus can be used to create a frequency list: deduplication.

 The files inside the downloaded folder are organized as follows: